ORTools4MTEX/ORTools/README.md

 ---

-## Introduction
+## Introduction to ORTools
-**ORTools** (orientation relationship tools) is a function library for OR discovery, advanced OR analysis and the plotting of visually stunning and informative publication-ready figures particular to microstructures undergone partial/full martensitic transformation or OR-related phase transition.
+Orientation relationship tools (**ORTools**) is a function library for OR discovery, advanced OR analysis and the plotting of visually stunning and informative publication-ready figures particular to microstructures undergone partial/full martensitic transformation or OR-related phase transition.
 The **ORTools** function library is written in [**MATLAB**](https://mathworks.com/products/matlab.html) and is used as an add-on to the basic phase transformation functionalities within the MATLAB-based crystallographic toolbox [**MTEX**](https://mtex-toolbox.github.io).
 Due to their specific nature, the codes contained in the **ORTools** library have not been included in MTEX.
 You may want to watch this [talk by Frank Niessen](https://youtu.be/B0faPjtOdmA) at the 2021 MTEX Workshop for an introduction to the phase transformation features in MTEX and **ORTools**.

 The advanced OR discovery, analysis and plotting functionalities of the **ORTools** library are highlighted in a series of [example scripts](https://github.com/ORTools4MTEX/ORTools#example-scripts) that showcase how the functions work and what their output comprises.